simsong/cacm_understanding_database_reconstruction/problem_analysis.md

 2. To what extent are modern DRAs effective in reconstructing the ground truth data?
 3. How scalable are DRAs with database size?
-4. How can we guard public data against a DRA without significantly impacting the accuracy of the data?
+4. How can a statistical agency guard public data against a DRA without significantly impacting the accuracy of the data?

 We will also develop a vocabulary to facilitate the discussion of database privacy and formally define some important terms.

+Keywords: Database Reconstruction Attack, SAT solver, privacy, disclosure avoidance

 ##Problem Background